Showing posts with label cards. Show all posts

 I guess everyone was out yesterday for Black Friday or was at home for the Alabama Football Game because the traffic was light.

-It had been a great day for going outside and I needed the long walk, after all the food I ate at the Thanksgiving dinners.
+It had been a great day for going outside, and I needed the long walk after all the food I had eaten at the Thanksgiving dinners.

-Earlier that morning it had been ice on my windshield, as the day progressed it warmed up.
+Earlier that morning, my windshield had been icy, and as the day progressed, it warmed up.

 Monday, December 7, 2015